Skip to main content

 You can take your tires to any site approved by DEQ and listed on your permit.
 In the application process, you submit the names of sites you want to use.
 The Department approves sites that are acceptable.
 You may add other sites at a later date by filing an amended operating plan.
 If you are hauling waste tires out-of-state, the facility must be authorized by the state or local government there.

-Permitted waste tire carriers are required to submit to the Department an annual report of the number of waste tires picked up and disposed of.
-Records of the number of tires collected must be kept for at least three years; records on where the tires were disposed of should be kept for five years.
+Permitted waste tire carriers and waste tire storage sites are required to submit to DEQ an annual report including the number of waste tires picked up and disposed of, number of waste tires received, quantities of tire derived product produced, stored and transported, vehicle use daily record and other information required by DEQ.
+Waste tire collection and disposal records must be kept for at least five years.

 Yes.
 Any person/business who handles or generates more than 100 waste tires per year must keep a log of the amount of waste tires generated and handled.
 In addition, anyone who generates any number of waste tires must keep receipts to establish that the tires were properly disposed of.
 This requirement includes both those having their tires hauled by a permitted waste tire carrier and those hauling their own waste tires.
 These receipts must be kept for a period of two years following disposal of the tires.